EightBitByte/buckshot-roulette-sim/README.md

 | Number of Trials | The number of games for the pair to play.                            | `Fixed`           |

 ## Strategies
 Each simulated player adopts a different strategy.
-Those implemented are highlighted below:
+Those implemented are highlighted below.

 ### Greedy
 This player shoots the opponent if the shell in the chamber is more likely to be live.
 When the odds are even (50:50), this player will shoot itself in an effort to keep control of the gun (if the current shell is blank).